oscarmash/ilba-docu/Varios-k8s/Cilium-Documentation/README.md

   * DNS-based policies rely on a proxy to convert DNS names to IPs and respect DNS TTLs.
 * Which IPAM mode in Cilium supports dynamic CIDR/IP allocation?
   * Multi-Pool
+* In which IPAM mode does Cilium support multiple CIDRs per node?
+  * Multi-Pool
+* Which of the following IPAM modes in Cilium does not support multiple CIDRs per cluster?
+  * Cluster Scope (default)
 * What is a prerequisite for external workloads to have IP connectivity with the nodes in a Cilium-managed Kubernetes cluster?
   * External workloads must run in the same cloud provider virtual network or establish peering/VPN tunnels with the cluster nodes.
 * You have a Pod selected by multiple policies in Cilium, including both Allow and Deny policies.
 A traffic attempt is made on a port where both an Allow and a Deny policy are present.
 What will be the outcome of this traffic attempt?